32.1 CONSTRUCTION OF FORTIFICATIONS

 32.251 FORTIFICATIONS: Fortifications, including directional fortifications, increase the air defense level of their hex by one.

 32.252 FORTRESSES: Fortresses increase the air defense level of their hex by two.

 32.31 ELIMINATED BY ENEMY OCCUPATION: Fortifications and fortresses are permanently eliminated if their hex comes under enemy control.

 32.41 The following hexes are fortified at the start of the game, regardless of when war breaks out:

 The first turn of classic A World at War is Fall 1939.

 32.43 DIRECTIONAL FORTRESSES:

-A. The Maginot Line (the hexsides of P24, P25 and Q24 facing Germany and Luxembourg).
+In classic A World at War, the Maginot Line (the hexsides of P24, P25 and Q24 facing Germany and Luxembourg) are directional fortresses.

 B. Sevastopol (the hexsides of V38 facing U38 and U39).